2001: A Space Odyssey (comics): Monthly series

-In issue #8 (July 1977), Kirby introduces Mister Machine, who is later renamed Machine Man.
-Mister Machine is an advanced robot designated X-51.
+In issue #8 (July 1977), Kirby introduces Mister Machine, an advanced robot designated X-51.
 All the other robots in the X series go on a rampage as they achieve sentience and are destroyed.
 X-51, supported by both the love of his creator Dr. Abel Stack and an encounter with a Monolith, transcends the malfunction that destroyed his siblings.
 After the death of Dr. Stack, X-51 takes the name Aaron Stack and begins to blend into humanity.
 Issues #9 and 10, the final issues of the series, continue the story of X-51 as he flees destruction at the hands of the Army.
+On the final panels of the comic, Mister Machine abandons his sidekick Jerry and his family, and his solo magazine, Machine Man (1978), is announced.